 Another common time to repaint a home is if you are buying a new property.
 If the seller didn’t put in the effort to repaint before listing on the real estate market, then you might want to add a coat of paint before moving in your furniture.

-A coat of paint can cover up smells from the previous owner, such as cigarette smoke or the waxy smell of too many scented candles.
+A new coat when it is time to repaint can cover up smells from the previous owner, such as cigarette smoke or the waxy smell of too many scented candles.
 Or, you might want to paint because you don’t like their taste in colors.
 Regardless of your motivation, you will love the results after you are done with the home improvement project.

 Choosing the Type of Paint for Your Atlanta Home